paypayue/paypay-soap/README.md

     echo $e->getMessage();
 }
 ```
-Note:
+### Additional Notes
-* PayPay expects a ```HTTP 200 OK``` header in the response of this request to indicate that the payments we're received successfully.
+* PayPay expects a ```HTTP 200 OK``` header in response to the webhook request.
+This signals that the payments we're received successfully.
 Otherwise, we will retry calling your url 3 times within 30 minute intervals.
-* PayPay may have to do repeat requests so as failsafe do check that each payment is not already processed on your side.
+* Since PayPay may have to do repeat requests, as a failsafe you should check that each payment is not already processed on your side.
-* The request has a 30s timeout so it's not recommended that you do any "heavy lifting" (eg. sending emails) during this process.
+* The request has a 30s timeout so it's not recommended that you do any "heavy lifting" (eg. sending emails, slow queries, etc.) during this process.

 ## Documentation
 * [Official Documentation](https://paypay.pt/paypay/public/api/PAYPAY_guia_integracao.pdf) (portuguese)